vasudevpatel01/Olist_ecommerce_analysis/README.md

 ---

-## 📈 Insights (Sample)
+##  Insights

 * **Credit cards dominate transactions** (\~80% of revenue).
 * **Retention rate is very low** (\~3%) → loyalty programs needed.
 * **High freight costs & long delivery times lead to poor reviews**.
 * **Health & Beauty, Watches & Gifts, Bed & Bath** are top categories.
+* Sellers with **3.5–4.5 stars** account for majority of orders & revenue.
+* **Credit card dominant**: ~76,505 orders, highest AOV (~163)
+* Strong negative correlation: delivery time vs review score (~ **-0.97**)
+* Strong negative correlation: freight cost vs review score (~ **-0.99**)

-The Olist dataset is a large Brazilian e-commerce public dataset of ~100,000 orders between 2016–2018, containing tables for orders, order items, payments, reviews, products, customers, and sellers
+The Olist dataset is a large Brazilian e-commerce public dataset of ~100,000 orders between 2016–2018, containing tables for orders, order items, payments, reviews, products, customers, and sellers.

-.
 The business objective was to analyze sales and customer behavior on Olist’s marketplace, answering questions about product categories, seller performance, payment habits, delivery and review dynamics, customer retention, seasonality, and installment behavior, to inform strategic decisions (marketing, seller management, logistics, etc.).

 Data Pipeline

-Data Loading: We created a data loading component (e.g. a DataLoader class or ETL script) that ingests the raw CSV files and loads them into a SQL database.
+Data Loading: We created a data loading component (e.g. DataLoader class) that ingests the raw CSV files and loads them into a SQL database.
 This involves parsing each Olist table and storing it in SQL tables, enabling efficient querying.

 Data Cleaning: After loading, a DataCleaner class or script processes the SQL tables to fix data issues.
 This includes removing duplicates, handling missing values, standardizing formats, and converting data types.
 All cleaning steps log their actions (e.g. number of rows dropped, anomalies found) to ensure transparency.